Scarabol/ColonyCommandsMod/README.md

 ## Jail System

-The jail is an extensions for the Anti-Grief system.
-An admin or staff member can throw players into jail as punishment.
+The jail is an extension for the Anti-Grief system.
+Admin or staff members can throw players into jail as punishment.
 A jailed player can only move within the defined jail area.
 Should a player try to escape repeatedly his/her jail time will be automatically extended (configurable).
 Getting jailed is also available as punishment option for killing another player's colonists.

 Use **/setjail [range]** to define the server jail at your current position.
 Parameter range determines how many blocks out the border of the jail is, the default is 5.
 **Notice:** The jail will automatically create a protection area with its range.
 You might want to create a larger protection area instead, depending on your actual jail build.

 Use **/setjail visitor** to define a visitor position for people wanting to visit the jail and its inmates.
 This position can be outside or inside the jail, visitors are always free to move.
 Requires permission **mods.scarabol.commands.setjailposition**

 Use **/jail {player} [time] {reason}** to send a player into jail.
 The default jail time is 3 minutes or you can specify the exact amount.
-Reason can be any text (including white spaces) but don't have it start with a number (would be taken as time value instead).
+Reason can be any text (including white spaces) but don't start it with a number (would be taken as time value instead).
 Requires permission **mods.scarabol.commands.jail**

 Use **/jailrelease {player}** to release a player from jail for good conduct.
 Players will be released automatically after their time is done.
 Requires permission **mods.scarabol.commands.jail**

 Visitors can use **/jailvisit** to visit the jail (if the visitor position was set).
 Visitors are completely free to move and can leave anytime.
-For convinience there is also **/jailleave** which will warp a visitor to the position where he/she used /jailvisit.
+For convenience there is also **/jailleave** which will warp a visitor to the position where he/she used /jailvisit.
 Just in case they have no others means to leave.
 No permissions required for both commands

 A jailed player can use **/jailtime** to check his/her remaining time in jail.
 Once the time is done the player will be automatically released and teleported to spawn.
-No permissions required
+No permission required

 Use **/jailrec [player]** to check the jail history records.
 With a player name given it will show all jail records for that player.
-Without player name it will show the last 10 jail actions
+Without player name it will show the last 10 jail actions.
 Requires permission **mods.scarabol.commands.jail**

 <dl>